jcamach2/asst1/README.md

 2. Extend your code to use 2, 3, 4, 5, 6, 7, and 8 threads, partitioning the image
   generation work accordingly (threads should get blocks of the image).
 Note that the processor only has four cores but each core supports two hyper-threads, so it can execute a total of eight threads interleaved on its execution contents.
-  In your write-up, produce a graph of __speedup compared to the reference sequential implementation__ as a function of the number of cores used FOR VIEW 1.
-Is speedup linear in the number of cores used?
+  In your write-up, produce a graph of __speedup compared to the reference sequential implementation__ as a function of the number of threads used FOR VIEW 1.
+Is speedup linear in the number of threads used?
 In your writeup hypothesize why this is (or is not) the case? (you may also wish to produce a graph for VIEW 2 to help you come up with a good answer.
 Hint: take a careful look at the three-thread datapoint.)
 3. To confirm (or disprove) your hypothesis, measure the amount of time each thread requires to complete its work by inserting timing code at the beginning and end of `workerThreadStart()`.
 How do your measurements